louwrentius/fio-plot/benchmark_script/README.md

 							any other Fio option.
 Example: --extra-opts
 							norandommap=1 invalidate=0 You may also choose to add those options to the fio_template.fio file.
+	--invalidate INVALIDATE
+							From the Fio manual: Invalidate buffer-cache for the file prior to starting I/O.(Default: 1)
 	--quiet               The progresbar will be supressed.
 	--loginterval LOGINTERVAL
 							Interval that specifies how often stats are logged to